 The best way to avoid violating HIPAA rules is to know how they apply to your organization.
 Health plans, healthcare clearinghouses, and healthcare providers that electronically transmit health information are all affected.

-Since the importance of data security has been highlighted, you may want to invest in encryption services and train your employees every year on the state of digital security and what your company policies are.
+- Employee Training: Train your employees every year on digital security and what your company policies are.

 Record Nations partners with certified records management professionals throughout the country.
-If you need to digitize your records, find an electronic document management system, or store your physical records safely offsite, we’ll help you find a qualified provider nearby.
+If you need to digitize your records, find a document management system, or store your physical records safely offsite, we’ll help you find a qualified provider nearby.

 Call us today at (866) 385-3706 or fill out the form on the right to get free quotes on local services.
 We look forward to helping your organization find a document management solution that works.